inezpereira/spmStructsAndObjects/NMM_CMC_NMDA.md

-├─── GGi_intrin: [m×1 double]                         # input scale to GABA for each of the n sources ├─── CV: [1×m double]                                 # membrane capacitance for all n sources ├─── E                                                # background noise ├─── A: 1×2 cell, each cell: mxm sparse double        # extrinsic connections for AMPA (forward {1} and backward {2} connections between sources, row: to, col: from)
+├─── GGi_intrin: [m×1 double]                         # input scale to GABA for each of the n sources ├─── CV: [1×m double]                                 # membrane capacitance for all n sources ├─── E                                                # background noise ├─── A: {1×2 cell}, each cell: mxm sparse double        # extrinsic connections for AMPA (forward {1} and backward {2} connections between sources, row: to, col: from)
-├─── AN: 1×2 cell, each cell: mxm sparse double       # extrinsic connections for NMDA (same shape as A) ├─── C                                                # subcortical input ├─── H                                                # intrinsic connectivity.
+├─── AN: {1×2 cell}, each cell: mxm sparse double       # extrinsic connections for NMDA (same shape as A) ├─── C                                                # subcortical input ├─── H                                                # intrinsic connectivity.
 Unused?
 Synaptic densities?
 ├─── R                                                # onset and dispersion